 The course is intended as continuing professional development (CPD) for professionals in the pharmaceutical industry, particularly in production, regulatory affairs and quality functions.
 The course will be an excellent introduction for those less familiar with QbD and will provide those with more experience on QbD with new ideas on how to further implement the company’s QbD programme.

-The course is preapproved as an elective in the Master of Industrial Drug Development (MIND) programme, the Master of Pharmaceutical Regulatory Affairs (MPRA) programme and Master of Drug Management (MDM) programme and open for freelance students who meet the admission criteria.
+The course is preapproved as an elective in the Master of Industrial Drug Development (MIND) programme, the Master of Pharmaceutical Regulatory Affairs (MPRA) programme and the Master of Medicines Regulatory Affairs (MRA) programme and open for freelance students who meet the admission criteria.
 Students who gain admission to courses will receive an invoice and an admission letter.

 Quality by Design (QbD) is at the very heart of modern pharmaceutical development.
 The implementation of QbD principles provides cost-efficient approach for delivering high quality medicines for patients.
 Regulatory authorities - both the European Medicines Agency (EMA) and the U.S. Food and Drug Administration (FDA) - are placing great emphasis on the QbD component as a part of regulatory filing.
 QbD has become a crucial element of a stream-lined drug development process.